 Of course, this raises the problem of finding a form which at the same time is both machine executable and sufficiently machine independent to be included in such a text.
 In this respect, neither widely used languages nor abstract notations proved to be adequate.
 The language Pascal provides an appropriate compromise; it had been developed with exactly this aim in mind, and it is therefore used throughout this book.
-The programs can easily be understood by programmers who are familiar with some other highlevel language, such as ALGOL 60 or PL/1, because it is easy to understand the Pascal notation while proceeding through the text.
-However, this not to say that some proparation would not be beneficial.
+The programs can easily be understood by programmers who are familiar with some other high-level language, such as ALGOL 60 or PL/1, because it is easy to understand the Pascal notation while proceeding through the text.
+However, this not to say that some preparation would not be beneficial.
 The book Systematic Programming [6] provides an ideal background because it is also based on the Pascal notation.
 The present book was, however, not intended as a manual on the language Pascal; there exist more appropriate texts for this purpose [7].

-This book is a condensation -- and at the same time an elaboration -- of several courses on programming taught at the Federal Institute of Technology (ETH) at Zürich.
+This book is a condensation and at the same time an elaboration of several courses on programming taught at the Federal Institute of Technology (ETH) at Zürich.
 I owe many ideas and views expressed in this book to discussions with my collaborators at ETH.
 In particular, I wish to thank Mr. H. Sandmayr for his careful reading of the manuscript, and Miss Heidi Theiler and my wife for their care and patience in typing the text.
 I should also like to mention the stimulating influence provided by meetings of the Working Groups 2.1 and 2.3 of IFIP, and particularly the many memorable arguments I had on these occasions with E. W. Dijkstra and C.A.R.
 Hoare.
 Last but not least, ETH generously provided the environment and the computing facilities without which the preparation of this text would have been impossible.

 Zürich, Aug.
-1975

-N. Wirth
+1975 N. Wirth

-- 1. In Structured Programming.
-O-.J.
-Dahl, E.W.
+- [1] E.W.
+Dijkstra, in: O.-J. Dahl, E.W.
 Dijkstra, C.A.R.
 Hoare.
-F. Genuys, Ed.
-(New York; Academic Press, 1972), pp. 1-82. - 2.
-In Comm.
-ACM, 12, No. 10 (1969), 576-83. - 3.
-In Structured Programming, pp. 83-174. - 4.
-N. Wirth.
+Structured Programming.
+F. Genuys, Ed., New York, Academic Press, 1972, pp. 1-82. - [2] C.A.R.
+Hoare.
+Comm.
+ACM, 12, No. 10 (1969), 576-83. - [3] C.A.R.
+Hoare, in Structured Programming [1], cc.
+83-174. - [4] N. Wirth.
 The Programming Language Pascal.
-Acta Informatica, 1, No. 1 (1971), 35-63. - 5.
-N. Wirth.
+Acta Informatica, 1, No. 1 (1971), 35-63. - [5] N. Wirth.
 Program Development by Stepwise Refinement.
 Comm.
-ACM, 14, No. 4 (1971), 221-27. - 6.
-N. Wirth.
+ACM, 14, No. 4 (1971), 221-27. - [6] N. Wirth.
 Systematic Programming.
-(Englewood Cliffs, N.J.
-Prentice-Hall, Inc., 1973.) - 7.
-K. Jensen and N. Wirth, PASCAL-User Manual and Report.
-(Berlin, Heidelberg, New York; Springer-Verlag, 1974).
+Englewood Cliffs, N.J.
+Prentice-Hall, Inc., 1973. - [7] K. Jensen and N. Wirth.
+PASCAL-User Manual and Report.
+Berlin, Heidelberg, New York; Springer-Verlag, 1974.